 ● Nivea Sun – Protect & Hydrate – SPF30 (or 50+)

 I’d say, get at least a SFP30 sun cream, the it’s a matter of personal preference in terms of consistency, stickiness and smell of the sun cream.

 I’ve been just recently reminded of something: getting the recommended amount of quality sleep every night is fundamental to your Looks.
-Let’s take my week so far (as on now Friday evening): last Sunday I spent literarily all day getting started with this post, and I managed to complete the quick wins section and a bit more.
+Let’s take my week so far (as on Friday evening right now): last Sunday I spent literarily all day getting started with this post, and I managed to complete the quick-wins section and a bit more.
 Now keep you humblebragging alarm in check please, but I need to share with you that I have a huge 27” 5K iMac, and the light and the sharpness going out of that monitor is just incredible.
-The monitor looks fantastic in terms of image quality (“exceptional” seems a better word actually), but it comes with at a price to me, since my eyes are sensitive and last Sunday evening they were burning like hell.
+The monitor looks fantastic in terms of image quality (“exceptional” seems a better word actually), but it comes at a price, since my eyes are sensitive and last Sunday evening they were burning like hell.
 I went to bed very late, knackered, and it took me forever to fall asleep.
 Then I woke up after maybe five hours of non-quality sleep to go to work, and I just felt horrible.

-Let’s wear our problem-solver hat and let’s looks for solutions now.
+Let’s wear our problem-solver hat and let’s look for solutions now.
 Let’s consider these two parameters:

 ● The hours of sleep